AckerlyXu/heima/articles/virtual-machines/linux/detach-disk.md

 ---
 title: Detach a data disk from a Linux VM - Azure| Azure
-description: Learn to detach a data disk from a virtual machine in Azure using CLI 2.0 or the Azure Portal.
+description: Learn to detach a data disk from a virtual machine in Azure using CLI 2.0 or the Azure portal.
 services: virtual-machines-linux
 documentationcenter: ''
 author: cynthn